ubernostrum/django-project-portfolio/README.rst

 .. image:: https://travis-ci.org/ubernostrum/django-project-portfolio.svg?branch=master
     :target: https://travis-ci.org/ubernostrum/django-project-portfolio

-A simple `Django <https://www.djangoproject.com/>`_ application for showing information about software projects you maintain.
+A `Django <https://www.djangoproject.com/>`_ application for showing information about software projects you maintain.

 Support is included for listing projects, versions of projects, status of each release, and associated metadata including licensing and the